 - Optimization: Cost functions, taking gradients, penalty terms, implementing in code

-- Late Policy: 2 late days to allocate, after that 25% penalty per day
+- Late Policy: 2 late days in total are allocated across all 3 assignments, after that 25% penalty per day

 - Graders: TBD